tsuru/tsuru/docs/using/recovery.rst

 Recovering an application
 +++++++++++++++++++++++++

-Your application may be downtime for a number of reasons.
+Your application may be down for a number of reasons.
-This page will help you discover why and what you can do to fix the problem.
+This page can help you discover why and guide you to fix the problem.

 Check your application logs
 ===========================